 These unrecorded routes actually exist in law but have been temporarily lost to the public and are in danger of having their rights extinguished.
 Our aim is to safeguard them for public use so that equestrians today and in the future have safe off-road routes to ride and carriage drive on.

 Just because you currently ride on a route doesn’t mean it’s recorded and protected from extinguishment.
-That’s a frightening thought as there are some areas with very few recorded routes and 2026 is closer than you think – we’re already more than half way there.

 The 2026 Toolkit